Data Breach

 Website data breaches, defined as “cybersecurity mishaps” in which sensitive information is accessed and retrieved without the consent or authority of the owner, have been much in the news of late.
 Records maintained at the common consumer sites of Target, Uber, Netflix, and Yahoo were all invaded.
 Perhaps the most potentially embarrassing attack occurred a few years ago at Ashley Madison, an online dating service marketed to people who are married or in relationships.

-The damage caused by that breach is still being discovered.
+It took years to discover the full scope of the Equifax breach.
 But the population of older Americans—here defined as 55 and older—was among the hardest hit.
-“Older adults always have bulls’ eyes on their backs because they own 70{d0e74b8a3596e4326b45924d39792f257a1f9983beed4201831d386befd3d18e} of the wealth in this country,” explains Shawna Reeves, director of Elder Abuse Prevention at the Institute on Aging.
-She notes that it its not only wealthy seniors affected by nefarious information snitching.
+“Older adults always have bulls’ eyes on their backs because they own 70% of the wealth in this country,” explains Shawna Reeves, director of Elder Abuse Prevention at the Institute on Aging.
+She notes that it is not only wealthy seniors affected by nefarious information snitching.

 Theft in Various Forms